ilkeEren27/magnoboard/README.md

 **AI & External Resources**

-During development, I only used documentation (Next.js, TailwindCSS, ShadCN and react-sketh-canvas).

-I also used AI tools (ChatGPT and GitHub Copilot) for debugging help, UI suggestions, and boilerplate generation.
+During development, I used documentation (Next.js, TailwindCSS, ShadCN and react-sketh-canvas) and AI tools (ChatGPT and GitHub Copilot) for debugging help, UI suggestions, and boilerplate generation.

 All design decisions, core logic, and final implementation were done and verified by me.